Tranzakt/Visual-Laravel/CODE-OF-CONDUCT.md

-If you have been the target of behaviour which violates this Code-of-Conduct, or have been witness to it, please reported it to the project leadership by email or direct message.
+If you have been the target of behaviour which violates this Code-of-Conduct, or have been witness to it, please report it to the project leadership by email or direct message.

 Such reports are made in confidence, and the project leadership is obligated to maintain confidentiality